Ruby’s Herd

 When she arrived at the sanctuary and we popped her in a field she was frightened of the horses in the field next door.
 She didn’t want to explore the field, run or play and she didn’t realise that she could eat the grass.
 We had not observed this behaviour in any of our rescued horses before.
 We knew we had to treat her very gently and teach her how to be a horse.
 Who better for the job than our elderly 30-year-old gentle pony called Cottie?
 We introduced Cottie to Ruby and magically Cottie took on the role of Ruby’s grandmother and started teaching her that the grass was for eating, the field was a safe place, the horses next door could be approached without fear and that us humans were kind.

-Years later even though Cottie has now transitioned over Rainbow Bridge her teachings live on as Ruby is a very happy, confident lady who now manages Illyanne’s herd with her and they are the best of friends.
+Cottie and Illyanne have now transitioned over Rainbow Bridge, though their teachings live on as Ruby is a very happy, confident lady who now manages a herd of 6 boys

 CHARLIE